jingwenshi-dev/Weather-Forecasting-by-GRU-Transformer/README.md

+#### Number of Hidden Layers: 4

+Since transformers are feedforward networks without recurrent connections, they do not have the same capability to propagate information through time as GRU models do.
+As a result, transformers may need more layers to capture the same level of complexity as GRU models.

+#### Number of Hidden Units: 64

+Transformer rely heavily on self-attention mechanisms to model long-range dependencies.
+Self-attention allows the model to attend to different parts of the input sequence, which can help it capture complex patterns and relationships.
+However, this requires more parameters and computational resources to process the input.
+Hence 64 hidden units are chosen instead of the 32 hidden units used in the GRU model.

 #### Number of Epochs: 160

 The following figure shows that the validation loss starts to exceed the training loss when the epoch reaches around 160.
 This indicates that the model begins to overfit the training data and fails to generalize well to new data.
 Stopping the training at this point can prevent further overfitting and improve the model's performance on new data.

 ![learning_curve1.png](https://github.com/jingwenshi-dev/CSC413-Deep-Learning/blob/Transformer-v1.3/image/learning_curve1.png?raw=true)

 # Result